Colorectal Surgery in Thailand Your guide to cost, top specialists & hospitals

 What's Included in a Medical Trip

 Your care coordinator handles surgery scheduling, hospital transfers, and follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, hospital stay, pathology, staging investigations, and aftercare.
+The published package covers surgeon fees, the robotic platform and theatre, anaesthesia, and six nights in hospital.
+Staging investigations and the pathology on the resected bowel are charged separately, and because both are substantial for a cancer case we set them out for you in writing before you commit.
 Flights and accommodation are arranged separately, though your coordinator can recommend hotels near the hospital.

 Recovery in Bangkok vs Phuket